RHL-WEX/hrl-2024/README.md

 # Ruihang Liu

-🎓 Computer Science Graduate | Boston University (Bachelor’s + Master’s in Dec ’24)
+🎓 Computer Science Graduate | Boston University (Bachelor’s + Master’s in Jan ’25)

-👨‍💻 Software Engineer with a Passion for Distributed Systems, Embedded Systems, Cloud and Scalable Solutions
+👨‍💻 Software Engineer with a Passion for Distributed Systems, Embedded Systems, Cloud and Scalable Solutions 👨‍💻 A WEXer

-Looking for Full time 2025

 ### Hi:

-I’m Ruihang Liu (pronounced “Ray-Hung Leo”), a soon-to-be graduate in Computer Science from Boston University, where I’ve developed deep expertise across a range of technical disciplines—including distributed systems, backend development, scalable API design, and full-stack applications.
+I’m Ruihang Liu (pronounced “Ray-Hung Leo”), a recent graduate in Computer Science from Boston University, where I’ve developed deep expertise across a range of technical disciplines—including distributed systems, backend development, scalable API design, and full-stack applications.

 ### 🛠 Technical Skills and Experience